-Project Description (A): Granite City Harbor Lead Track Revitalization: This project includes upgrades to the rail track that serves the Granite City Harbor and its four main terminals, including U.S. Steel, with track capable of handling 286,000 pound rail cars delivered by unit trains.
+Project Description (A): Granite City Harbor Lead Track Revitalization: This project includes upgrades to the rail track that serves the Granite City Harbor and its four main terminals, including U.S. Steel, with track capable of handling 286,000-pound rail cars delivered by unit trains.
 The track will be replaced with 115RE rail sections, new cross ties, and improved drainage.
 Approximately 9,800 feet of track, three at-grade crossings, and 14 turnouts will be upgraded.
 The project will allow tenants to operate more efficiently, reduce costs, and better compete in the global market.
 Estimated cost is approximately \$8 million.
-Project Description (B): Granite City Harbor General Cargo Dock Revitalization: This project includes upgrades to the general cargo dock at the Granite City Harbor that serves two main terminals, including U.S. Steel.
-A pipe pile fender system was installed to protect the steel sheet pile wall, the deck will be paved over with reinforced concrete, an improved drainage system will be installed, and approximately 3,450 feet of railroad track will be upgraded to handle 286,000 pound rail cars.
-Estimated cost is approximately \$6.8 million.
-Construction was completed in 2019 with \$1.09 million in funding assistance from the IDOT Competitive Freight Program.
-Project Description (C): Red Dock Rail Expansion: This project includes construction of new railroad track from the Union Pacific Railroad / Kansas City Southern Railway mainline through the A&K Granite City rail yard into the Port.
-Approximately 3,200 feet of new railroad track will be laid along with a new No. 15 turnout at the mainline.
-The new connection will allow direct deliveries from two Class I rail carriers, providing lower shipping costs and transparent competition amongst all carriers for Port shippers.
-Estimated cost is approximately \$4.5 million. barge industry.
-Location in the heart of the nation and strategically positioned at the northernmost ice-free lock-free point on the Mississippi River."
-"The St. Louis region is the envy of the - Gary LaGrange, CEO (retired), Port of New Orleans Project Description (D): New Port Entrance at Illinois Route 3: This project includes construction of a new right-in, right-out entrance to the Port industrial park and other associated roadway upgrades.
+Project Description (B): Red Dock Rail Expansion: This project consists of adding additional rail track to the Red Dock within the Granite City Harbor.
+This track would allow for additional capacity of handling 286,000-pound rail cars delivered by unit trains.
+A total of approximately 3,000 feet of track, five turnouts, and expansion of the track foundation grading would be constructed in this project.
+This will allow the Red Dock terminal to operate more efficiently, reduce costs, and better compete in the global marketplace.
+In addition, this expansion project opens up the Granite City Harbor for further rail infrastructure reconfiguration upgrades at other terminals.
+Estimated cost is approximately \$2.8 million.
+Project Description (C): New Port Entrance at Illinois Route 3: This project includes construction of a new right-in, rightout entrance to the Port industrial park and other associated roadway upgrades.
 The connection will provide for the safe movement and flow of traffic between Route 3 and the interior routes of E Street and 1st Street.
 Approximately 3,900 feet of new concrete roadway will realign traveling vehicles along 1st Street away from the warehouse loading docks to enhance access, improve safety, and expand traffic volume capacity into the industrial campus of the Port.
 Estimated cost is approximately \$2.0 million.
 Construction is funded with \$1.59 million in funding assistance from the IDOT Competitive Freight Program.
 Construction is anticipated to begin in 2021.
-"St. Louis regional ports were ranked by the U.S. Army Corps of Engineers as the most efficient inland port district in terms of tons moved per river mile in 2015.
+"The St. Louis region is the envy of the barge industry.
+Located in the heart of the nation and strategically positioned at the northernmost ice-free lock-free point on the Mississippi River." - Gary LaGrange, CEO (retired), Port of New Orleans "St. Louis regional ports were ranked by the U.S. Army Corps of Engineers as the most efficient inland port district in terms of tons moved per river mile in 2015.
 The St. Louis region is two and a half times more efficient on its river usage than its closest competitors.
-The numbers reinforce the St. Louis region's critical role in the nation's freight network and further solidifies its position as the Ag Coast of America." - American Journal of Transportation, 2017

-2021 PRIORITY FREIGHT PROJECT ST LOUIS REGIONAL FREIGHTWAY MidAmerica St. Louis Airport Distribution Improvements (IL) Concept Development or Planning
+The numbers reinforce the St. Louis region's critical role in the nation's freight network and further solidifies its position as the Ag Coast of America." - American Journal of Transportation, 2017 MidAmerica St. Louis Airport Distribution Improvements (IL) Concept Development or Planning